 In the eastern sections of Calcutta, the army has already taken up positions, anticipating trouble on the election day.

-In the eastern sections of Calcutta, the army has already taken up positions, anticipating trouble on the election day.
+Background: In the eastern sections of Calcutta, the army has already taken up positions, anticipating trouble on the election day.
 About 200,000 army, police, and Central Reserved police are posted in various points around the city for the polling day.

 This film was shot in the Baliaghata area of Calcutta where killings are averaging three or four every day.